 In addition to Core Curriculum and Business Core Curriculum requirements, students pursuing the BBA degree in information systems must complete 15 credit hours in the following courses:

 - INFS 346.
-Database Management Systems
+Database and Data Warehousing Systems

 - INFS 347.
 Systems Analysis and Design or ISOM 393 Requirements Analysis & Communication